Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Louisville and its opponents have combined to score more than 57 points in three of five games this season.

-- Boston College and its opponents have combined to score more than 57 points in two games this season.
+- Boston College has combined with its opponents to score more than 57 points in two games this season.

 - Saturday's total is 6.1 points lower than the two team's combined 63.1 points per game average.

-- These two squads combine to surrender 48.7 points per game, 8.3 fewer than this contest's over/under.
+- These two squads combine to allow 48.7 points per game, 8.3 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 64.8, 7.8 points above Saturday's over/under of 57.
+- The average total in Cardinals games this season is 64.8, 7.8 points more than Saturday's over/under of 57.

-- In 2021, games involving the Eagles have averaged a total of 53.5 points, 3.5 fewer than this game's set over/under.
+- The 57 over/under in this game is 3.5 points above the 53.5 average total in Eagles games this season.

 Louisville Stats and Trends

-- The Cardinals have been favored by 6 points or more one time this season and have not covered the spread in any of them.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 5.5 points or more.

-- Louisville's games this year have gone over the point total two times in five opportunities (40%).
+- Louisville's games this year have hit the over two times in five opportunities (40%).

-- Louisville is 3-2 against the spread and 3-3 overall this season when the team puts up more than 19.5 points.
+- Louisville is 3-2 against the spread and 3-3 overall this season when the team records more than 19.5 points.

-- In games that Louisville totals over 328.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Louisville amasses over 328.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- The Cardinals have seven turnovers this season, equal to the number of takeaways for the Eagles.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.